 The European Union has adopted Directive 2016/1164 to combat tax avoidance practices ("ATAD 1").
 The Directive implements recommendations for action from the OECD's BEPS project.
 These include regulations on the taxation of hybrid mismatches, interest deduction restrictions, regulations on the taxation of additions and a general tax abuse regulation.
 Luxembourg has transposed ATAD 1 into national law and has applied these rules since 1 January 2019.
 ATAD 1 was supplemented by the amending directive of 29 May 2017 ("ATAD 2") in relation to hybrid arrangements with third countries.
 While ATAD 1 provided rules for certain hybrid mismatches between Member States, ATAD 2 extends the scope of the Directive to various other mismatches between Member States and to mismatches between Member States and third countries.
 The requirements of ATAD 2 have also been transposed into national law in Luxembourg and will be applied from 1 January 2020.
 An exception to this are the rules on "reverse hybrid mismatches", which member states will only have to apply in national law from 1 January 2022.
 The impact of the BEPS Action Plan and of ATAD 1 and ATAD 2 may result in additional tax charges at the level of the Fund, target funds, alternative investment vehicles, holding companies or portfolio companies, which may reduce the value of the Fund's investment without the AIFM being able to legally influence this.
 In 2017, the European Commission proposed new transparency obligations for intermediaries such as tax advisors, auditors, banks and lawyers who design and market tax arrangements for their customers.
 On 13 March 2018, EU member states reached a political agreement on new transparency rules for such intermediaries.
 As a result, the EU Directive on administrative cooperation in the field of taxation (2011/16/EU) was amended by EU Directive 2018/822.
 Accordingly, users and intermediaries will have to report information on cross-border tax arrangements to their competent tax authority under new reporting obligations ("DAC6").
 This information is subject to an automatic exchange of information among EU member states.
 These rules require affected intermediaries and subsidiary users to report the details of relevant arrangements made after 25 June 2018.
-There is a possibility that the new disclosure requirements may have an impact on transparency, disclosure and/or reporting in respect of the Fund and its investments and on investors' interests in the Fund Performance Fee Benchmark of share class "C and I" The Fund uses a benchmark as the basis for calculating performance fees and thus falls within the scope of the Benchmark Regulation (Regulation (EU) 2016/1011).
-The benchmarks, MDAX and SDAX, are administered by STOXX, ("Administrator").
+There is a possibility that the new disclosure requirements may have an impact on transpa Performance Fee Benchmark of share class "C and I" The benchmarks, MDAX and SDAX, are administered by STOXX, ("Administrator").
 The administrator is registered with the European Securities and Markets Authority (ESMA) in a public register of administrators and benchmark assets.
 FPM Funds has drawn up robust written plans outlining actions it would take if the benchmark were to change significantly or cease to exist.
 A copy of the contingency plan is available free of charge at the registered office of Universal-Investment-Luxembourg S.A.
 Risks with an impact on sub-fund performance The sub-fund has significantly increased volatility due to its composition and the technique used by the fund management.
 This means that the share prices may also be subject to significant upward or downward fluctuations even within short periods.
 The sub-fund is therefore only suitable for experienced investors who are aware of the opportunities and risks entailed in volatile investments and are also able to cope with temporarily high losses.
 Management Company Universal-Investment-Luxembourg S.A.
 Depositary Hauck & Aufhäuser Privatbankiers AG, Luxembourg Branch Registrar and Transfer Agent Hauck & Aufhäuser Fund Services S.A.
 Paying Agent in Luxembourg Hauck & Aufhäuser Privatbankiers AG, Luxembourg Branch Portfolio manager FPM Frankfurt Performance Management AG Share value calculation Each banking day in Luxembourg and Frankfurt am Main (with the exception of 24 and 31 December every year)